-- A. Delegated entities must implement a Compliance Program to provide a systematic process dedicated to ensuring that management, employees, business associates, FDRs and other associated individuals/entities comply with applicable health care laws, Federal and State requirements, and all applicable regulations and standards.^{1,2,3,4,5} - B. The Compliance Program must include: - 1.
-Standards of conduct, policies and procedures to support and sustain Compliance Program objectives.
+- A. Delegated entities must implement a Compliance Program to provide a systematic process dedicated to ensuring that management, employees, business associates, FDRs and other associated individuals/entities comply with applicable health care laws, Federal and State requirements, and all applicable regulations and standards.
+1,2,3,4,5 - B. The Compliance Program must include: - 1.
+Standards of conduct, policies and procedures to support and sustain Compliance Program objectives. - 2.
+Be overseen by the Board Directors and senior management levels.